Who am I?

 I work on the interactions between computer graphics, vision, programming systems, and machine learning.

-My main research direction is something I called "differentiable visual computing,"
+My main research direction is something I call "differentiable visual computing,"

 where we go beyond neural networks and backpropagate through computer graphics programs.